dubaiwalaghar/dubaiwalaghar-web/README.md

     </div>

     <div class="primary-grid" id="listingsBody"></div>
-    <p class="availability-note">⚠ All properties are subject to availability at the time of enquiry.
+    <p class="availability-note">All properties are subject to availability at the time of enquiry.
 INR / USD prices are approximate conversions based on live exchange rates — actual transactions are in AED.
 Listings updated regularly.</p>
     <div class="more-properties-banner">
       <div>
-        <div class="more-prop-title">🔍 Looking for something not listed here?</div>
+        <div class="more-prop-title">Looking for something not listed here?</div>
         <div class="more-prop-sub">These are just a selection — I have access to <strong>hundreds more properties</strong> including exclusive off-market deals, new launches, and investor portfolios.</div>
       </div>
       <a href="https://wa.me/971556472153?text=Hi%20Taher!%20I%20checked%20your%20listings%20but%20didn't%20find%20what%20I'm%20looking%20for.%20Can%20you%20help%20me%20find%20more%20options?" target="_blank" class="btn-more-props">💬 Ask for More Options</a>